SurajMeena/promise-ref-control-demo/README.md

-# Project Name: Promises with Ref Demo
+# Promises with Ref Demo

 ## Description
 This project demonstrates the usage of promises with the `ref` module in REact.
 It provides examples and explanations on how to use promises and the `ref` module together to handle asynchronous operations in a more organized and efficient way.